gitalove/Iraz-Sensoz/README.md

 - 👋 Hi, I’m @gitalove.
-I'm 40 years old author and newbie-code student.
+I'm 41 years old author and newbie-code student.
-- 👀 I’m interested in flutter but first need to learn basics of coding then I want to build my own apps.
+- 👀 I’m interested in front-end developing but first need to learn basics of coding then I want to build my own projects.
 - 🌱 I’m currently learning html and css.
 - I'm an autodidact person.
 - I'm an ex-copywriter.
 - I'm cat lover.
 - I'm world citizen.
-- I'm liberter.
+- I'm anarcho-feminist.

 <!---
 gitalove/gitalove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.